-Vagus Nerve Stimulation (VNS): VNS technique has been proposed as a treatment for refractory seizures, chronic migraines and cluster headaches, depression, and other disorders.
-Vagus Nerve Stimulation (VNS) is a pulse generator, similar to a pacemaker, that is surgically implanted under the skin and an electrical lead (wire) is connected from the generator to the left vagus nerve.
+Vagus Nerve Stimulation (VNS) for Treatment-Resistant Depression: VNS technique has been proposed as a treatment for refractory seizures, chronic migraines and cluster headaches, depression, and other disorders.
+VNS is a pulse generator, similar to a pacemaker, that is surgically implanted under the skin and an electrical lead (wire) is connected from the generator to the left vagus nerve.
 VNS provides indirect modulation of brain activity through the stimulation of the vagus nerve.
-Relevant outcomes are symptoms, change in disease status and functional outcomes.
+Relevant outcomes are symptom management, change in disease status, and functional outcomes.
 CCA will provide coverage for vagus nerve stimulation for treatment of seizures when it is determined to be medically necessary and when medical criteria and guidelines are met.